 Now that I have a bunch of chalkboard paint, I want to apply this technique to other glassware like mugs and from there…well, like I said.
 Chalkboard paint is the hipster Bedazzler.

 Of course, there is the other issue here that I can’t ignore — the fact that if I do, in fact, dip more items in chalkboard paint, then that probably makes me a hipster.
 I was having a hard time with it until I finally thought, What doesn’t make me a hipster these days?
-It’s getting to the point that I just find myself thinking on a daily basis, “Ya know, if the dark glasses, grandpa sweaters, community manager job title, and bearded boyfriend fit…”
+It’s getting to the point that I just find myself thinking on a daily basis, “Ya know, if the grandpa sweaters, community manager job title, and bearded boyfriend fit…”

 And I think I’m kinda over fighting it.